PuZheng/generator-flask-crud/README.md

 Why it is a generator but a lib like [flask-admin](https://github.com/mrjoes/flask-admin/), the only reason is:

 > CRUD are such common operations, every severe web developer should understand the internals.
-A thick library is inconvenient to hack. and in most scenarios, it needs to be hacked
+A thick library is inconvenient to hack. and unluckily, in most scenarios, it needs to be hacked
 > to meet the requirements.
 Then it will be bloated with more and more config options, and finally make the view layer and control layer a mess.

 So, I make it the PART of the project (that you could modify easily and avoid repeating CRUD code again and again), but A LIBRARY underneath the project.

+## How to develop based upon this skeleton.

+> read this article ["CRUD implementations - a modern way"]() carefully at first.